We run a documentary film company called Two Raven Films., specialising in political and current affairs topics.

 I visited the town where I grew up, Malmo, which is becoming more and more of a tax burden on the rest of Sweden the more multicultural it gets, thus contradicting the blithely confident prediction that migration, apart from all its “positive cultural sides”, was a boon to the economy.
 The school results are tanking, the Jews have left the city (due to Muslim antisemitism), and the murder rate, at least for 2017 so far, is as high as Chicago’s.

-Malmo was once prosperous, but is now one of the poorest cities in Sweden.
-Only one in four former refugee migrants is in a full time job after eight years.
+Malmo was once prosperous but is now one of the poorest cities in Sweden.
+Only one in four former refugee migrants is in a full-time job after eight years.
 Sweden can afford to bail Malmo out, but who is going to bail Sweden out if its migration pattern and employment patterns come to approximate to Malmo’s today?
 Sweden’s four poorest towns – of which Malmo is the largest – are the four towns with the highest migrant populations.
-In a sense, Malmo is the canary in the coalmine.
-The Swedish elite have enforced a mass migration consensus.
+In a sense, Malmo is the canary in the coal mine.
+The Swedish elite has enforced a mass migration consensus.
 But the necessary complement – successful integration – has been a failure.

 In this documentary I return home, take the pulse of the city and talk to people – locals, bus drivers, and academics, many of whom complain about the hostile intellectual climate in Sweden as the ideology of mass immigration is forced upon the populace.
 The nation state for most people is still the main guarantor of living standards, security and law and order, and the left’s project to guarantee approximate equality can only currently be realised within the borders of a nation state.
 Most people feel concentric circles of loyalty working outwards from their families to take in larger communities and finally the nation state.